METAL AIR WATER SYRINGE TIP

 OLD AIR WATER SYRINGE TIPS

-On the other hand, the used metal tip already shows major signs of wear and tear.
-Parts of the metal have
+On the other hand, the used metal tip already exhibits significant signs of wear

 INSIDE